jarvitum/second-repo/README.md

 # second-repo

-This are the 1st edits made localy
+These are the 1st edits made localy

 We are making 2nd changes

+These 3rd changes have been made remotely